-comprehensive educational А approach is needed to promote knowledge and understanding of ICH, including its relationship with the environment and CC.
-This should be integrated into primary and secondary school curricula, but without neglecting childhood education, early baccalaureate and university studies.
+Α comprehensive educational approach is needed to promote knowledge and understanding of ICH, including its relationship with the environment and CC.
+This should be integrated into primary and secondary school curricula, but without neglecting early childhood education, baccalaureate and university studies.
 The most effective formula is to work on this issue in a cross-cutting manner in the main subjects of the school curriculum, but also to encourage workshops or activities outside the classroom.
-This quarantees a global approach from an early stage.
+This guarantees a global approach from an early stage.